 Conventional Loan Lending Guidelines

-However, to qualify for a conventional loan, a mortgage loan applicant needs a minimum credit score of at least a 620 FICO.
-However, a 620 FICO credit score is normally considered a poor credit score for a conventional loan and those with a low credit score will most likely pay a much higher mortgage rate on a conventional loan.
+However, to qualify for a conventional loan, the loan applicant needs a minimum credit score of at least 620.
+However, a 620 credit score is normally considered a poor credit score for a conventional loan.
+Those with a low credit score will most likely pay a much higher mortgage rate on a conventional loan.

-Minimum Down Payment Requirements On Conventional Loans
+Down Payment on Conventional Loans